Girgit: Release

-The film released in the United Arab Emirates on 22 August 2019.
+The film was released in the United Arab Emirates on 22 August 2019.
 The release of the film in Mangaluru was briefly stopped by the court because it showed judges in poor light.

 Reception

-A critic from daijiworld.com opined that "A four out of five and a thumbs up for director Roopesh Shetty and Rakesh Shetty for bringing out such a rollercoaster of entertainment.
+A critic from Daijiworld.com opined that "A four out of five and a thumbs up for director Roopesh Shetty and Rakesh Shetty for bringing out such a rollercoaster of entertainment.
 Sometimes, a good laugh is all you need to make your day.
 Don’t miss this one, because Girgit is a laugh riot".

 Box office

-The film's box office collection stood at Rs 10 crore worldwide after more than 700 shows.
+The film's box office collection stood at Rs 2 crore worldwide after more than 700 shows.